-Any waste material removed from a spray gun cleaning system shall be disposed of by one (1) of the following methods or an equivalent method approved by the director and EPA:
+Any waste material removed from a spray gun cleaning system shall be disposed of by one (1) of the following methods

-Reduction of the waste material to less than twenty percent (20%) VOC solvent by distillation and proper disposal of the still bottom waste; or
+File #: 220226, Version: 2 or an equivalent method approved by the director and EPA: Reduction of the waste material to less than twenty percent (20%) VOC solvent by distillation and proper disposal of the still bottom waste; or Stored in closed containers for transfer to: A contract reclamation service; or A disposal facility approved by the director and EPA.
+Waste solvent shall be stored in closed containers only.
 Air-tight and airless cleaning systems.
 Operate the air-tight and airless cleaning systems with a door or other pressure sealing apparatus in place during all cleaning and drying cycles.
 All associated pressure relief devices shall not allow liquid solvent to drain out of the equipment.
 Solvent leaks shall be repaired immediately or the air-tight or airless cleaning system shall be shut down until the leaks are repaired.
 The air-tight and airless cleaning systems shall be operated within the manufacturer's specifications.
 Parts shall be positioned, if practical, to allow full drainage and pools of solvent shall be removed from cleaned parts before removing parts from the air-tight or airless cleaning system.
 Wipe up solvent leaks and spills immediately and store the used rags in closed containers.
 Any waste material removed from an air-tight and airless cleaning system shall be disposed of by one (1) of the following methods or an equivalent method approved by

-Reduction of the waste material to less than twenty percent (20%) VOC solvent by distillation and proper disposal of the still bottom waste; or
+File #: 220226, Version: 2 still bottom waste; or Stored in closed containers for transfer to: A contract reclamation service; or A disposal facility approved by the director and EPA.
+Waste solvent shall be stored in closed containers only.
 Operator and supervisor training.
 Only persons trained in at least the operational and equipment requirements specified in this subsection for their particular solvent metal cleaning process shall be permitted to operate the equipment.
 The supervisor of any person who operates a solvent metal cleaning process shall receive equal or greater operational training than the operator.
 A procedural review shall be given to all solvent metal cleaning equipment operators at least once each 12 months.
 A record shall be kept of solvent metal cleaning training for each employee.
 Training records shall be maintained per subsections (H)4. and (H)5. of this subsection.
 Reporting and Record Keeping.
 The owner or operator of a solvent metal cleaning or degreasing operation shall keep records of all types and amounts of solvent containing waste material from cleaning or degreasing operations transferred to either a contract reclamation service or to a disposal facility and all amounts distilled on the premises.
 The records also shall include maintenance and repair logs for both the degreaser and any associated control equipment.
 These records shall be kept current and made available for review on a monthly basis.
 The director may require additional record keeping if necessary to adequately demonstrate compliance with this rule.

-All persons that use any solvent subject to the requirements of subparagraphs (E)1.(a) or (E) 1.(b) of this subsection shall maintain records which include for each purchase of cold cleaning solvent:
+All persons that use any solvent subject to the requirements of subparagraphs (E)1.(a) or (E) 1.(b) of this subsection shall